Resistor-AI/app/README.md

-# Resistor AI: The AI-Powered Digital Coach for Sustainable Productivity
+# Resistor AI: The AI Productivity for Sustainable Focus while eliminating distraction, and preventing burnout

 > [!NOTE]
 > **Built for the Comet AI Evaluation Hackathon**